Skip to main content

-Specific protections vary based on where you live, but, in general, tenants have a right to:
+Specific requirements vary based on where you live, but in general, they require:

 State-by-state details

-Landlord-tenant laws, including renter rights, differ in each state and locality, so it’s important to know the rights and protections that apply where you live.
+Landlord-tenant laws differ in each state and locality, so it’s important to know the laws where you live.
 Learn more from the U.S. Department of Housing and Urban Development (HUD).

 Your responsibilities as a renter